thais-projetos/thais-projetos/README.md

 ###

 <p align="left">Welcome!
-My name is Thaís Cristina and I'm a Full Stack DeveloperI'm a Computer Science student passionate about coding. 📚</p>
+My name is Thaís Cristina and I'm a Computer Science student passionate about coding. 📚</p>

 ###